Are you looking for a simple way to promote your business’s YouTube channel?

 Target the search engines (but not too much!)

-As YouTube is owned by Google, it’s fair to say that a strong presence on YouTube will have a massive impact on your search engine rankings.
-It will, of course, also help you promote your YouTube channel.
+Since YouTube is owned by Google, a strong presence on YouTube can massively impact your search engine rankings.
+Naturally, this also helps promote your YouTube channel.

-Videos like product review videos, how-to videos, explainer videos and any longer video marketing content that covered niche keyword-specific topics rank well.
-These types of videos naturally lend themselves to SEO-friendly titles, descriptions and tags, making your content easier to find online.
+Videos like product reviews, how-to guides, explainers and other niche-specific content tend to rank well.
+These videos naturally lend themselves to SEO-friendly titles, descriptions and tags, making them easier to find online.

-But it’s important to make sure you’re creating quality content as well.
-Just like if you were writing a blog or sending an email newsletter, don’t get fixated on only optimizing the title or headline.
-The quality of the content and how it will help your audience has to be top of mind too!
+But it’s just as important to focus on quality.
+Just like when writing a blog or email newsletter, don’t fixate only on optimising the title or headline.
+The quality of your content and how it helps your audience should always be your top priority.

 Get engaged with the YouTube community

-Starting conversations in the YouTube comments is a very personal way to promote your YouTube channel.
+Starting conversations in the YouTube comments is a personal and effective way to promote your channel.

-Although you might not think of YouTube as a social network in the same way as Facebook, Twitter or Instagram, it does represent a community where users are engaging with video content through likes and comments.
+While YouTube isn’t a social network like Facebook, Twitter or Instagram, it does have a community where users interact through likes and comments.

-Any interaction you can have with your viewers is a positive thing for YouTube.
-Engaging with your subscribers can help you foster a stronger connection with your audience and increase growth.
-“Liking” a comment only takes a few seconds, as does pinning a top comment as a personal note to your subscribers.
+Engaging with your viewers is a positive signal to YouTube.
+It helps you build stronger connections with your audience and encourages growth.
+Liking a comment only takes a second, as does pinning a top comment to add a personal touch for your subscribers.

-Don’t just upload the video and forget about it!
-Interacting with your community via comments and “Likes” should be a cornerstone of your YouTube channel marketing.
-I’m sure you do the same on social channels.
-Why should YouTube be any different?
+Don’t just upload a video and forget about it!
+Interacting with your community through comments and likes should be a key part of your YouTube marketing strategy.
+You probably do the same on other social platforms – so why should YouTube be any different?

 If all else fails, just ask!

-Sometimes simply asking for engagement is the best way to spread the word and help promote your YouTube channel!
-After all, not everyone who watches your video is going to “like” it or make a comment.
+Sometimes, the simplest way to boost engagement and promote your channel is just to ask!
+After all, not everyone who watches your video will think to like or comment.

-Especially if you’re new to YouTube, there’s no shame in asking directly for some feedback and a thumbs up.
-But what you don’t want to do is fill the first half of your video with desperate requests.
-Things like loud appeals to like, comment and subscribe or to make sure you ‘hit the bell to get updates.
-If someone is new to your channel, they came to your video for content first, so make sure you give them that before asking for any interaction!
+If you’re new to YouTube, there’s no harm in asking for feedback and a thumbs-up.
+However, you don’t want to fill the first half of your video with desperate requests.
+Long-winded appeals to like, comment and subscribe, or to “hit the bell for updates”, can be off-putting – especially for new viewers.
+They came for content first, so make sure you give them that before asking for interaction!

-To avoid falling into that trap, get creative with the requests for interaction.
+To avoid this, get creative with how you ask for engagement.

-Something like asking viewers a question in your video, and getting them to answer in the comments suggestion is a great way to build the community relationship.
-Getting their feedback on what you’d like to cover in another video, or just encouraging them to ask questions with the promise that you’ll read each one is good too – you don’t have to promise to reply to them all….!
+For example, you could ask viewers a question in your video and encourage them to answer in the comments.
+Ask for feedback on what they’d like to see in future videos, or invite them to submit questions with the promise that you’ll read each one (even if you can’t reply to them all!).

 Growing your business and brand on YouTube doesn’t happen by accident.